This essay was written by Amarie Fox.

 5. Virago Modern Classics

 Amarie Fox is a writer and artist.
 She recently graduated with a BA in English Literature.
-She plans to make an origami swan out of her diploma.
+She plans of making an origami swan out of her diploma.
 Her recent fiction work has been published by Little Fiction, NIB, and Literary Orphans.
 More information at amariefoxart.wordpress.com.